Claire is interested in canine history and the evolution of pedigree dogs. She adores animals and lives in a multi-pet

 3. They Are Very Strong-Willed

 The Scottie did not gain the nickname 'Little Diehard' for nothing.
 They are intelligent and know exactly what they want to do—and what they don't want to do.
 Some owners would even describe them as having somewhat selective hearing.
 They will need a firm yet patient owner; guidelines should be set at a young age, and training may take a good while longer than with other breeds.
 They are, however, incredibly sensitive and want their owners to be happy.

 They also possess a desire to be involved in their family's day-to-day lives (they see themselves as little helpers).
 Furthermore, they have a delightful sense of humour.

 Where small animals are concerned, caution is required with this breed.
 Originally bred to catch rats, rabbits and even badgers, some exhibit a strong prey drive.
 They can be taught to live peacefully with such animals; for example, mine share their house with a chinchilla and tolerate semi-tame ducks in the garden.
 I would not be confident enough to say this is typical behaviour for the Scottish Terrier; many have a desire to chase after small animals (or worse).

-It could be argued that the workman-like, sharp profile of the Scottish terrier is not as fashionable as it was, partially due to the recent development of 'designer dogs'.
-There are now a huge range of extremely cute hybrid pups soaring in popularity, many of which appear to be small to medium, amiable and non-shedding!
+It could be argued that the workman-like, sharp profile of the Scottish Terrier is not as fashionable as it was, partially due to the recent development of 'designer dogs.'
+There is now a huge range of extremely cute hybrid pups soaring in popularity, many of which appear to be small to medium, amiable and non-shedding!
 This makes them an ideal choice for families and those who suffer from pet hair allergies.

 The Scottie also shares many of the positive traits of designer dogs and is also a great family dog, if raised correctly.
 They tend to be good with children, with a tendency to be protective, but be warned: They will not tolerate being teased.